feed-in tariff frequently asked questions

 - Energy Performance Certificate (EPC) or EPC exemption

 - Letter of authority – if you’re applying on behalf of a company, you’ll need a letter on company headed paper authorising you to manage the FiT account on their behalf.

 I’ve submitted my application, what happens now?

 FiT applications usually take between 4 and 5 weeks to process.
-We start by looking over your application and making sure we have all the correct documents and that the installation is eligible for FiT payments.
+We start by looking over your application and making sure we have all the right documents and that your installation is eligible for FiT payments.
 We then create an account for you and register the installation with Ofgem.
-If there are any problems with your application we will contact you to let you know.
+If there are any problems with your application we’ll contact you to let you know.

 What tariff will I be on?

 Your tariff will depend on:

 - What type of technology you have installed at the property and in addition, we need to know

 - The total installed capacity of your Microgeneration system

 - For PV installations, we also have to consider your energy efficiency rating.